norandiaconu/debug-html/README.md

 ## Usage
 After installing the extension, two commands will now be available from the command palette.
-`Add Debug`: adds .#. after each div element in the html file currently open in the vs code editor
+- `Add Debug`: adds .#. after each div element in the html file currently open in the vs code editor
+  - Optionally enter a letter in following text box to help differentiate files
+  - Ex: Entering `x` will output .x#. and empty input will output .#.
-`Remove Debug`: removes the .#. added by the previous command
+- `Remove Debug`: removes the .#. added by the previous command

 These should help to quickly identify elements on an html page that has many div elements.